Internet2/class-fall23-IaC-Repository-RCIR/Usecases/Intelligent Storage Solution/aws/readme.md

 ```

 ### Terraform Code for AWS enabling version on S3
-Enabling versioning on an Amazon S3 (Simple Storage Service) bucket is important for several reasons, particularly for data integrity, recovery,compliance,
+Enabling versioning on an Amazon S3 (Simple Storage Service) bucket is important for several reasons, particularly for data integrity, recovery, compliance,
-Accidental Deletion and Overwrites, Data Recovery, Legal and Compliance Requirements, Audits, and Backup and or Restores.
+Accidental Deletion and Overwrites, Data Recovery, Legal and Compliance Requirements, Audits, and Backup and/or Restores.
 It's important to note that enabling versioning in S3 can increase storage costs because each version of an object is retained, and you are billed based on storage usage.
-You should carefully manage your versioned objects and implement lifecycle policies to control the retention and storage costs effectively.
+You should carefully manage your versioned objects and implement lifecycle policies to control retention and storage costs effectively.

 ```hcl
 provider "aws" {